NewSong: Early history

-2000–2002

-Russ Lee and Scotty Wilbanks left NewSong in 2000.
-They were replaced by soloist Michael O’Brien, Steve Reischl, and former Truth member, Matt Butler.
+Lee and Wilbanks left NewSong in 2000.
+They were replaced by soloist Michael O'Brien, Steve Reischl, and former Truth member, Matt Butler.
 Songwriter and electric guitarist Leonard Ahlstrom also left later to help a friend manage a recording label in Florida.

-Leading up to 2000, NewSong caught the attention of popular radio personality, DC Daniel (then, of "Steve & DC") and began collaborating on production ideas for future projects.
-The partnership led to the most successful period of NewSong's career as they released the album Sheltering Tree, in late 2000.
+Leading up to 2000, NewSong caught the attention of radio personality, DC Daniel (then, of "Steve & DC") and began collaborating on production ideas for future projects.
+The partnership led to releasing the album Sheltering Tree, in late 2000.

-"Christmas Shoes" and breakthrough
+Breakthrough

 DC, Eddie Carswell and Leonard Ahlstrom penned the bonus track "The Christmas Shoes" for Sheltering Tree, which became a No. 1 mainstream radio hit in a Billboard chart-record three weeks, topping Billboard's Adult Contemporary Chart.

-Shortly after "The Christmas Shoes" became a No. 1 song, Clive Calder shut down the Benson label.
-However due to the huge career momentum coming off 2000/2001, NewSong stayed with Zomba Music, on the major Reunion label, and released a full studio Christmas album, The Christmas Shoes, which was nominated in 2003 for a Grammy Award for Best Pop/Contemporary Gospel Album.
-Along with the title track, the album featured a variety of original Christmas tunes and Christmas classics “O Holy Night”.

-The song's success also inspired Christian author Donna VanLiere to write a book based on the song.
-The book, which contained accounts of friendship from artists, singers, and speakers, won a Silver Angel Award.
-The book was on the New York Times Bestseller List in 2002.
+Shortly after this, Clive Calder shut down the Benson label.
+NewSong stayed with Zomba Music, on the major Reunion label, and released a full studio Christmas album, The Christmas Shoes, which was nominated in 2003 for a Grammy Award for Best Pop/Contemporary Gospel Album.
+Along with the title track, the album featured a variety of original Christmas tunes and Christmas classics "O Holy Night".
+The song's success inspired Christian author Donna VanLiere to write a book based on the song.
 The book was later made into a TV movie for CBS, called The Christmas Shoes, starring Rob Lowe and Kimberly Williams-Paisley, which was released on December 1, 2002.
-It had nearly 17 million viewers and was the second highest-rated TV movie of the 2002–2003 seasons.